Stickiem/tp/docs/UserGuide.md

 **Examples**:
 * `sort -r name phone` sorts the address book by name and phone in reverse order.
 * `sort email` sorts the address book by email.

 ---

-### Important Note on Character Encoding for Sort Commands

-**Note:** The sort functionality works best with standard English alphabet characters.
-When sorting entries containing special characters or non-English alphabets, the sorting order may not follow expected language-specific rules.

-**Recommendation:** For predictable sorting results, use standard English characters in your contact information.

----
 ### Re-executing Commands: `redo`

 Re-executes a command from your command history.